NickMcConnell/AngbandPlus/docs/guide.rst

 characters learn to cast spells to identify the runes on wearable items that define their properties.

-Staves, rods and wands can often be identified by being used against monsters, but be aware that some of these magical items can have negative effects.
+Devices, rods and wands can often be identified by being used against monsters, but be aware that some of these magical items can have negative effects.
 Only use this approach when facing easily defeated monsters.
 Consuming unidentified potions and mushrooms can be risky, so the risk-averse player may prefer to sell them in the town.
 Ammunition can normally be identified by being thrown or fired at a monster, and typically the worst thing that can happen is that the attack does little damage to the monster.
-As with staves, wands and rods, do this when facing a monster than can be easily defeated.
+As with devices, wands and rods, do this when facing a monster than can be easily defeated.

 Scrolls can normally be identified by being read, but some scrolls have